-Around 5% of the Netherlands' 16 million residents are Muslims, but only around 300 are thought to wear the niqab, which leaves the eyes uncovered, or the burka, which covers them with a cloth grid.
+Around 5% of the Netherlands' 16 million residents are Muslims, but only around 300 are thought to wear the niqab or the burka.
 The wearing of headscarves is far more common, however.

 Several towns in Italy have local bans on face-covering veils.
 The north-western town of Novara is one of several local authorities to have already brought in rules to deter public use of the Islamic veil.

-In the Lombardy region of Italy, an imposed burka ban was agreed in December 2015 and came into effect in January 2016.
+In the Lombardy region of Italy, a burka ban was agreed in December 2015 and came into effect in January 2016.

 Governments have discussed extending laws to impose penalties on Muslim face coverings, but these have not yet been enforced nationally.